Czech Republic Digital Nomad Visa - 2026 Update

 What Does It Allow You to Do?

-The Digital Nomad Visa allows you to:
+The Czech Digital Nomad Visa allows eligible professionals to:

 Czech Republic Digital Nomad Visa Requirements

-• Completed long-term visa application form.
+• Completed long-term visa application form

-• Valid passport (with sufficient validity and blank pages)
+• Valid passport with sufficient validity and blank pages

-• Recent passport-sized photographs.
+• Recent passport-sized photographs

-• Proof of accommodation in the Czech Republic.
+• Proof of accommodation in the Czech Republic

-• Criminal record certificate (from your country of residence and other relevant countries)
+• Criminal record certificate from your country of residence and other relevant countries

-• Application fee payment confirmation.
+• Confirmation of visa application fee payment

 Proof of Financial Self-Sufficiency